-The Chairperson have overall responsibility for health & safety on behalf of the Executive Committee and reports to the Executive Committee on the implementation of policy on health and safety in the O'Raghallaigh's GFC.
+The Chairperson have overall responsibility for health & safety on behalf of the Executive Committee and reports to the Executive Committee on the implementation of policy on health and safety in the O'Raghallaighs GFC.
 The Chairperson may nominate a competent person (Safety Officer) to the Executive Committee to discharge his / her duties on health and safety.
 The person(s) nominated must give his / her / their approval / consent to be nominated to undertake such a role.
 The appointment must be ratified / approved by a majority vote private or public at an Executive Committee meeting.

-His / her roles and responsibility is to ensure that:
+His / her role and responsibility are to ensure that:

-- The Safety Statements is prepared for the areas under his / her control. - The Statement including Risk Assessments is reviewed and updated as required or when a change in process, new piece of equipment or machinery is introduced. - An annual estimate is compiled of the resource allocation required for the successful execution of the safety management programme and amended H&S budget for the O'Raghallaigh's GFC is agreed. - The Safety Statement is brought to the attention of all employees at work, tenant(s), the Community Employment (CE) programme workers, contractors, players (adult & juveniles), members, volunteers, customers, guests and members of the public and others who may be affected by our activities whilst on the premises and policy are displayed in prominent locations. - Ensure that risk assessment procedure is adhered to. - The objectives of the Safety Statement are fully understood and observed by employees at work, tenant(s), the Community Employment (CE) programme workers, contractors, players (adult & juveniles), members, volunteers, customers, guests and members of the public and others who may be affected by our activities whilst on the premises. - Information concerning matters of health and safety, which affect employees at work, tenant(s), the Community Employment (CE) programme workers, contractors, players (adult & juveniles), members, volunteers, customers, guests and members of the public and others who may be affected by our activities whilst on the premises, is communicated to them. - They are represented at all Safety Committee meetings.
+- The Safety Statements is prepared for the areas under his / her control. - The Statement including Risk Assessments is reviewed and updated as required or when a change in process, new piece of equipment or machinery is introduced. - An annual estimate is compiled of the resource allocation required for the successful execution of the safety management programme and amended H&S budget for the O'Raghallaighs GFC is agreed. - The Safety Statement is brought to the attention of all the Club Community and others who may be affected by our activities whilst on the premises and policy are displayed in prominent locations. - Ensure that risk assessment procedure is adhered to. - The objectives of the Safety Statement are fully understood and observed by the Club Community and others who may be affected by our activities whilst on the premises. - Information concerning matters of health and safety, which affect the Club Community and others who may be affected by our activities whilst on the premises, is communicated to them. - They are represented at all Safety Committee meetings. - Training programmes are provided to instruct the Club Community and others in safe systems of work relevant to their work / activity where required. - Relevant employees are adequately trained to carry out their health and safety responsibilities as identified within the Safety Statement.

-- Training programmes are provided to instruct employees at work, tenant(s), the Community Employment (CE) programme workers, contractors, and volunteers in safe systems of work relevant to their work / activity where required. - Relevant employees are adequately trained to carry out their health and safety responsibilities as identified within the Safety Statement. - Ensure all employees at work, tenant(s), the Community Employment (CE) programme workers, contractors, players (adult & juveniles), members, volunteers, customers, guests and members of the public are made aware of their responsibilities in the Safety Statement and are provided with appropriate information. - All accidents and ill health or near-miss situations arising out of workplace activity are thoroughly investigated and recorded in the Accident Register. - All hazardous substances are assessed, monitored and controlled with appropriate records kept. - Employees at work, the Community Employment (CE) programme workers, and volunteers, under their control are supplied with appropriate personal protective equipment. - Adequate first aid services are available in their appropriate area. - Arrange induction for all new employees at work, tenant(s), the Community Employment (CE) programme workers, contractors, players (adult & juveniles), members, volunteers in their functional area and those that need there training updated. - Appoint a Safety Representative or to facilitate the election of a Safety Representative among the employees.
+- Ensure all the Club Community and others are made aware of their responsibilities in the Safety Statement and are provided with appropriate information. - All accidents and ill health or near-miss situations arising out of workplace activity are thoroughly investigated and recorded in the Accident Register. - All hazardous substances are assessed, monitored, and controlled with appropriate records kept. - Employees at work, the Community Employment (CE) programme workers, and volunteers, under their control are supplied with appropriate personal protective equipment. - Adequate first aid services are available in their appropriate area. - Arrange induction for all new Club Community members if required. - Appoint a Safety Representative or to facilitate the election of a Safety Representative among the employees.